jeffmaddocks/findChurn/README.md

 # findChurn
 Uses [AutoML from H2O](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) to identify customers at risk of attrition by analyzing historical patterns of churn.
-The result includes:
+Organizations use churn predictions to direct interventions and minimize future churn.
+The process appends three additional columns of data to the customer record:

 | customerID | predict | No | Yes |
 | --- | --- | --- | --- |